urban-malaria/Ilorin_manuscript/README.md

 Contributions to this repository are welcome.
 Please read our `CONTRIBUTING.md` file for guidelines on how to contribute.

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the `MIT License`.
 See the `LICENSE` file for more details.

 ## Contact
 For any inquiries or contributions, please contact: laurette@aims.ac.tz